What type of content do you primarily create?

 Here's a breakdown:

-Inside the <video> tag, there are <source> tags used to specify the video files to be played:
+Inside the <video> tag, there are <source> tags used to specify the video files to be played.
+The controls attribute enables the video player controls, while width and height attributes set the dimensions of the video player:

-If you’re really good with HTML, you can add CSS to style your video player by adding box shadows, rounding corners, or autocentering.
+If you're familiar with HTML, you can add CSS to style your video player by adding box shadows, rounding corners, or autocentering.
+You can also use the allowfullscreen attribute to enable full-screen viewing and set autoplay parameters, though many browsers now restrict autoplay functionality unless videos are muted.

 But you don't need to understand all this code to embed a video.
 It's much easier to get an embed code from a platform like YouTube, Vimeo, or Descript.